Cold gas formation triggered by active galactic nuclei jet feedback in galaxy cluster cores

 We use \textsc{Grackle} \citep{Smith16}, which tracks non-equilibrium primordial chemistry and cooling for nine species of H and He, including H2 formation on dust grains, and has tabulated metal-line cooling rates also in the presence of an ultraviolet background radiation field.
 We note that, although the simulations reach high spatial resolution, the cooling length and internal structure of cold clouds are not fully resolved \citep[e.g.,][]{ReyEtAl2024}; consequently, the exact partitioning of the cold gas into neutral and molecular components, presented below, should be interpreted as an indicative diagnostic of the model behaviour, as opposed to a strict quantitative prediction.

 Detailed modelling of dust evolution, growth and destruction in the ICM is beyond the scope of this paper.
 However, dust acts as an important catalyst for the formation of molecular hydrogen.
 Therefore, we employ a simplified dust model within our simulations.
 The dust is present only in cells in which more than half of the cell mass (considering both hydrogen and helium) is composed of neutral gas, where a local dust-to-gas ratio is assumed to be $M_{\mathrm{dust}}/M_{\mathrm{gas}}=0.009387$ \citep{Pollack1994}.
 This assumption takes into account the initial condition of a dust-poor, hot ICM, due to grain sputtering, and dust growth by accretion in cold, dense gas.
-The hot gas component's main cooling process is Bremsstrahlung cooling for all ionized species \citep{Black1981}.
+The main cooling process of the hot gas component is Bremsstrahlung cooling for all ionized species \citep{Black1981}.